 where $\varphi$ is the Euler totient function.

-Here we are interested in the special case where $m$ has form $m = pq$, $p<q$ are primes.
-In this case, we call $\Phi_{pq}$ as a \textit{binary} cyclotomic polynomial.
+Here we are interested in the special case where $m$ has the form $m = pq$, $p<q$ are primes.
+In this case, $\Phi_{pq}$ is called a \textit{binary} cyclotomic polynomial.
 Binary, and similarly defined \textit{ternary} cyclotomic polynomials, have many special properties and thus have attracted a lot of attention.
 For example, by a classical result of Migotti~\cite{Mig} the coefficients of binary cyclotomic polynomial take values in the set $\{-1, 0, 1\}$.

-We also also recall that more recent results of~\cite{CCLMS,F13} have used rather advanced analytic techniques, such as bounds of {\it Kloosterman sums\/} and some other related exponential sums.
-Here we give further applications of these methods and in particular improve a results of Fouvry~\cite[Theorem~1]{F13}.
+We recall that it has been known since the work of Gallot and Moree~\cite{GalMor}, see also more recent results of~\cite{CCLMS,F13}, that the study of cyclotomic polynomials employs rather advanced analytic techniques, such as bounds of {\it Kloosterman sums\/} and some other related exponential sums.
+Here we give further applications of these methods and in particular improve a result of Fouvry~\cite[Theorem~1]{F13}.

 More precisely, as in~\cite{F13}, for real $\gamma > 0$ and $x \ge 2$ we define